 And this means that you have to look for your health insurance options to cover you.

 After divorce, some health insurance options include getting one through your employer, private insurer, or the government.

-Furthermore, moving out of your shared home to a new residence means that you’ll have to change your vehicle’s parking.
-And this means that you will have to get a separate vehicle insurance policy.
+Furthermore, moving out of your shared home to a new residence means you’ll have to change your vehicle’s parking.
+And this means you must get a separate vehicle insurance policy.

-Chances are, the court will divide your debts accordingly, and this means that you will have to start over with debt.
+Chances are, the court will divide your debts accordingly, which means you will have to start over with debt.

 Furthermore, removing yourself or your spouse from a joint account can lower the overall average age of your accounts and impact your credit score.